Curr & Dewar Limited

 All goods unless otherwise stated are sold under the Auctioneers VAT Margin Scheme.

 Selling commission is 15% plus VAT.
 Plus an Internet Photography and Listing charge of £2.00 plus VAT per lot whether sold or unsold.

 7. House Clearance and Collection Charges

 Are based on £50 per hour plus VAT for a van and 2 men.
 This includes travelling, packing/unpacking and loading/unloading of goods.
+Additional clearance or collection charges may apply to non standard properties or items.
 Disposal of unsalable goods is at the auctioneers discretion and charged at Local Council Rates.

 Settlement by cheque is normally posted 10 working days after the sale, where consignments are to be sold in two or more subsequent sales, the proceeds may be amalgamated and payment made after the sale of the entire consignment.
 The vendor waives the right to any interest that would arise from this action.
 In circumstances that the auctioneers feel the sale may not complete, Curr & Dewar Limited reserves the right to delay settlement for lot(s) or if the sale does not complete then to cancel the sale.
 Should this occur the vendor will be notified.
 A cheque will not be posted to a consignor if the net proceeds amount to less than £20, these proceeds can be collected from our offices.

 9. Right to bid on behalf of Seller

 In the case of lots upon which there is a reserve price the Auctioneers reserve the right to bid on behalf of the seller to one bid beneath the reserve price.